 The asbestos varieties chrysotile, amosite, crocidolite and fibrous anthophyllite show straight ('parallel') extinction when the fibres are parallel to the vibration direction of either the polariser or the analyser; fibrous actinolite and fibrous tremolite show parallel extinction or nearly parallel (<5° from parallel).
 Cleavage fragments from non-fibrous serpentine or amphibole minerals often show oblique extinction.
 Fibres showing oblique extinction >5° from parallel are not asbestos.
 When on edge, the common minerals mica, talc and vermiculite show parallel extinction; when lying flat there is no visible interference.
 Gypsum and wollastonite have variable angles of extinction depending on orientation.
 Inclined plates and slivers differ in their angle of extinction depending on their orientation.
-Uniaxial mica-type minerals show complete extinction when the plates are flat (ie perpendicular to the axis of the microscope).
-At other orientations they show higher birefringence as when they are resting on one edge, or if the edges of larger plates are curled over or bent they will appear as 'fibres' with bright interference colours.
+Uniaxial mica-type minerals show complete extinctions they show higher birefringence as when they are resting on one edge, or if the edges of larger plates are curled over or bent they will appear as 'fibres' with bright interference colours.